johann2/luminance-rs/docs/design/luminance-1.0.md

 ### Tessellations

-Tessellations have been supported since the beginning of [luminance] because they’re currently the single way to initiate a render in a framebuffer.
+Tessellations have been supported since the beginning of [luminance] because they’re currently the single way to initiate a render.
 A tessellation is an object that gathers several concepts required for rendering:

 - Some vertices, or none.
 Vertices are stored in *buffers*.
 If you decide not to use any buffer and then are running without vertices, you can still use a tessellation to perform a render.
   See the [Attributeless tessellations](#attributeless-tessellations) section for further details.
 - For indexed rendering only, some indices.
 Indices are used to construct primitives by indexing the buffers of vertices.
 If you don’t use any, it is assumed you want a non-indexed, standard rendering.
 - A *primitive mode*, which is simply a mode of connecting vertices to each other.
 You can find *points* (no connection), *lines* (two by two), *line strips* (continuous lines), *triangles*, etc.
 - Optionally some vertex instancing attributes.
 See the [Vertex instancing](#vertex-instancing) chapter for further details.
 - The default number of vertices to render.
 That allows [luminance] to be able to render a *whole* tessellation without requiring you to keep track of the number of vertices inside the tessellation.
 - The default number of indices to render.
 Same thing as above.
 - The primitive restart index.
 In case of indexed rendering, this special value is used to notify the graphics pipeline when to break a *strip* or *fan* primitive to start a new primitive.

-Tessellations are built via the [builder pattern].
+Tessellations are built via the [builder pattern] and heavily depend on the vertex definition of the previous section.
+It is not possible, by default, to pass every type you want as geometrical.
+You must use a vertex-compatible type.

 #### Attributeless tessellations

 Some tessellations are special as they have no vertices and no indices.
-It might feel strange at first but this is a perfectly fine and wanted situation.
+It might feel strange at first but this is a perfectly fine and desirable situation.
 We call those tessellations *attributeless* tessellations, meaning that they don’t have attributes for the points you want to render.
 However, they still have points.
 Imagine an attributeless tessellation made of 32 points.
-Those points are akin to 32 units (`()`) at this point.
-However, since you can easily guess which vertex is being rendered when you are in your vertex shader, you can “spawn” attributes out of the void by hardcoding them in the shader.
+Those points are akin to 32 units (`()`).
+However, since you can easily guess which vertex is being rendered when you are in your vertex shader — via its index, provided by the graphics pipeline when running a shader — you can “spawn” attributes out of the void by hardcoding them in shader stages.

 This feature is very frequent in [demoscene] when programming *intros* or *demos*.
 They allow you to render simple or implicit geometry without having to fill your GPU memory.